arepaFlipper/reddit_clone/README.md

 eg. `http://localhost:3000/r/neovim` for this case and considering that the folder's path is `src/app/r/[slug]/page.tsx`, we can find the string `neovim` into the `params.slug` property.

+### (3:25:36) Double exclamation mark
+The double exclamation mark is used in JavaScript to turn a value into a boolean.

 ![Zod cleaning data](./Zod_explanation.png)

 In case we are not passing data according to the schema, the `zod` library will throw an error: